sy2002/DM65PIC/bin/README.md

 Let's focus on the cable first: Most ST-LINK devices come with some kind of a 20-pin connector.
-We don't need all of these 20 pins to program the DM65PIC, but just 5 of them are really essential.
+We don't need all of these 20 pins to program the DM65PIC, but just 4 or 5 of them are really essential.
 Optionally, we can connect pin 6, which then can be used to display debug- and trace-output on a console.

+The original ST-LINK device needs 5 pins as it needs the +3.3 volt line.
+In contrast to this, some Chinese clones do not need the +3.3 volt line, so that 4 pins are sufficient for these devices (pins 1 and 6 are omitted).

 The following picture is showing you, where to find the 6-pin connector on the DM65PIC board.
 You are counting the 6 pins from top to bottom: